9 Simple Steps To Potty Train Your Puppy

 3. Use Crate Training

-Speaking of crates, these are a fantastic way to teach your Corgi puppy to hold his bladder.
-That’s because your puppy will want to avoid soiling where they sleep
+Speaking of crates, these are a fantastic way to teach your puppy to hold his bladder.
+That’s because your puppy will want to avoid soiling where they sleep.
+So by confining them to their crate when they’re not under your direct supervision, you’ll reduce the likelihood of accidents.

 The crate should be just large enough to stand up, turn around, and lay down in.
 If you make it too large, they’ll use half as a space to sleep and the other half as a toilet!
+And don’t worry about your dog feeling claustrophobic.
+They have what’s called a ‘denning’ instinct, which makes them feel safe and secure in small spaces.

-Don’t include bedding or pillows in the crate until you’re certain your Corgi puppy won’t soil in there.
+Don’t include bedding or pillows in the crate until you’re certain your puppy won’t soil in there.
 And make sure that alongside crate training, you give them plenty of opportunities throughout the day to go out for a toilet break.
 Never leave a puppy in a crate all day.

 How to potty train a corgi